Check out our review of Udemy to learn more about their courses, costs, and student reviews.

 We created a list of the best resources to learn software engineering and data science, so you can decide what the best option is for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 Udemy is an online education tool, with courses for people who are interested in learning a completely new skill or advancing their current skills.
 At Pathrise, our fellows should already have a background in the field they are interested in because our technical curriculum is focused on preparing them for the types of questions they will see in their interviews.

-All of our workshops and sessions at Pathrise are live, so that our fellows can interact with the advisors as they teach and ask questions as they come up.
+All of our workshops and sessions at Pathrise are live, as well as recorded, so that our fellows can interact with the mentors as they teach and ask questions as they come up.
 We also provide personalized, 1-on-1 technical and behavioral sessions as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting, and negotiation templates and guidance.
-Pathrise fellows never pay anything upfront and only after they begin working at a job they love do they pay their income share agreement, which is 9% of their first year’s salary.
+Pathrise fellows never pay anything upfront and only after they begin working at a job they love do they pay their income share agreement.